-The Company holds the GIC bank account with an external provider.
-The Company is contractually entitled to a LIBOR related return on this account and the income is accounted for on an effective yield basis.
-The use of the account is restricted by a detailed priority of payments set out in the Programme Documentation.
+The Company holds bank accounts with an external provider and a Group undertaking.
+These accounts are held in the Company's name and meet the definition of cash and cash equivalents but their use is restricted by a detailed priority of payments set out in the Programme Documentation.
 The cash can only be used to meet certain specific liabilities and is not available to be used with discretion.